Beethoven's Last Night: Story

-Beethoven is then shown that Theresa would have loved him forever, and he becomes very sorrowful.
+Beethoven is then shown that Theresa would have loved him forever ("After The Fall"), and he becomes very sorrowful.
 But Fate then offers visions of the countless musicians of the future who would be influenced by Beethoven's works.
-As one last, ultimate vision, he is allowed to improvise with the musicians of the past and future who were inspired by him.
-Realizing that removing the hardships from his life would destroy his music, Beethoven informs Fate that he will not change any part of his life.
+As one last, ultimate vision ("A Last Illusion"), he is allowed to improvise with the musicians of the past and future who were inspired by him.
+Realizing that removing the hardships from his life would destroy his music, Beethoven informs Fate that he will not change any part of his life ("This Is Who You Are").

-At this point, Mephistopheles returns and Beethoven informs the devil that he will not allow his music to be destroyed.
+At this point, Mephistopheles returns ("Mephistopheles' Return") and Beethoven informs the devil that he will not allow his music to be destroyed.
 Desperate to receive the Tenth Symphony, Mephistopheles makes another deal: if Beethoven will give over only the Tenth Symphony, then Mephistopheles will not take the composer's soul.
 After an appearance by Mozart's ghost, Beethoven refuses this offer as well.
-As a final tactic, Mephistopheles points out the window to a young orphan, and describes the tortures that she will receive if Beethoven refuses to hand over his music.
-Heartbroken, Beethoven agrees to hand over his Tenth Symphony.
+As a final tactic, Mephistopheles points out the window to a young orphan, and describes the tortures that she will receive if Beethoven refuses to hand over his music ("Misery").
+Heartbroken, Beethoven agrees to hand over his Tenth Symphony ("Who Is This Child").
 After Twist's prompting, a contract is drawn up by Fate, stating the following:

 It is agreed upon this night, March 26, 1827, between the undersigned, that the music of the Tenth Symphony, composed by Ludwig van Beethoven, first born son of Johann and Maria van Beethoven, of the city of Bonn, shall henceforth be the property of Mephistopheles, Lord of Darkness and first fallen from the grace of God.
 It is also understood that it is his intention to remove any signs of this music from the memory of man for all eternity.
 In exchange for the destruction of the aforementioned music it is also agreed that Mephistopheles and all his minions will remove themselves from the life of the child presently sleeping in the gutter directly across from the window of this room.
 This removal of influence is to be commenced immediately upon signing and to be enforced for all eternity.